anisrehman/WeatherDemo-TDD/README.md

 ## App Features
 - Get the current weather for list of cities.
-- Get forcast for 5 days for different times in a day.
+- Tap on a city and get forcast for 5 days for different times in a day.

 ## App Architecture
 Describe the App Architecutre here